Energy Management

 ELECTRICITY CONSUMPTION

-³ The company has reduced its fleet of diesel-powered vehicles.
+2 The Company has prioritized the use of ethanol and reduced its fleet of diesel-powered vehicles.

-6 The conversion to GJ is based on the National Energy Balance factors.
+4 The conversion to GJ is made based on the factors of the National Energy Balance.

 For more information about TIM’s energy efficiency, please visit our ESG Report.